aws-solutions-library-samples/guidance-for-incremental-data-exports-from-amazon-dynamodb-to-amazon-s3/README.md

     1. `NORMAL` state
     Workflow is working as expected.
     1. `PITR_GAP` state
-    If the `workflow-state` parameter is set to `PITR_GAP`, this indicates that at some point in time PITR had been _disable_ and _enabled_.
-This results in data loss as there was no change information captured for that period.
-To recover from this state please set the `workflow-action` to `RESET_WITH_FULL_EXPORT_AGAIN` which will result in a _FULL EXPORT_, essentially reinitializing the workflow.
+    If the `workflow-state` parameter is set to `PITR_GAP`, this indicates that at some point in time PITR had been _disabled_ and _enabled_.
+This results in a permanent gap in the table's history.
+To recover from this state, please set the `workflow-action` to `RESET_WITH_FULL_EXPORT_AGAIN` which will result in a _FULL EXPORT_, essentially reinitializing the workflow after the gap and moving forward from that point.
+Note that downstream services may need to be reinitialize again starting with the full export.
 1. Workflow actions
     1. `RUN` state
     Normal operating conditions